I know why the media is so absorbed with this and why they're polling everybody on this.

 Oh, wait a minute.

-Where when does your insurance kick in?
+When does your insurance kick in?

-After you have $2,500 at the insurance company of claims that they've run up, They're not paying.
+After you have $2,500 at the insurance company of claims that they've run up, they're not paying.

 Exactly.

-And you pay that so that's your deductible.
+And you pay that.

-You gotta pay that before any insurance kicks in.
+You've got to pay that before any insurance kicks in.

 Exactly.